BlendVision/iOS-Player-SDK/README.md

 Executing `swift build` from the command line is currently not supported.
 Open the Package in Xcode if you are developing another Package depending on `BVPlayer`.

 ### Add the Player SDK to the Project directly
-When using Xcode, go to the `General` page or your app target and add the SDK bundle (`KKSPlayer.xcframework`) under `Linked Frameworks and Libraries`.
-The latest SDK for iOS can be downloaded [here](https://github.com/BlendVision/iOS-Player-SDK/releases/download/2.4.1/KKSPlayer-2.4.1.42.xcframework.zip).
+When using Xcode, go to the `General` page or your app target and add the SDK bundle (`BVPlayer.xcframework`) under `Linked Frameworks and Libraries`.
+The latest SDK for iOS can be downloaded [here](https://github.com/BlendVision/iOS-Player-SDK/releases/download/3.0.0/BVPlayer-3.0.0.7953271_Release.xcframework.zip).

 ## Getting Started
 ### Configure the license key